neromaycry/Yunpos/README.md

-# YunposV1
+# Yunpos
-YunPOS Android Version
+YunPOS for Android pad